MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound Remote Desktop Protocol (RDP) traffic should be enabled.

-If true, corresponding ports are open and remote desktop connection (RDP) will be available.
-If false, RDP is not available.
+If `true`, corresponding ports are open and remote desktop connection (RDP) will be available.
+If `false`, RDP is not available.

 ```yaml
 Type: Boolean